adam-ja/vim-config/README.md

 - [vim-speeddating](https://github.com/tpope/vim-speeddating) fixes Vim increment (`<C-A>`) and decrement (`<C-X>`) commands for dates, times, etc.
 - [vim-abolish](https://github.com/tpope/vim-abolish) lets you easily substitute or configure abbreviations for all case variants and more.
 It also provides shortcuts for switching text between camelCase, MixedCase, etc.
 - [vim-commentary](https://github.com/tpope/vim-commentary) provides shortcuts to comment and uncomment lines and blocks of text.
+- [auto-pairs](https://github.com/jiangmiao/auto-pairs) inserts and deletes brackets and quotes in pairs.

 #### Git integration